awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

    "Resource": ["*"]
    ```

 1. Modify the trust relationship for your execution role to include AWS IoT Greengrass\.
 This allows AWS IoT Greengrass to use your execution role and the permissions attached to it\.
-For information, see [Editing the Trust Relationship for an Existing Role](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html)\.
+For information, see [Editing the trust relationship for an existing role](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html)\.

    ```
    {